juhaku/loginized/README.md

 __Note!__ If you are not seeing any themes via the application or you cannot see the theme you want to see.
 It might be because of that theme or those themes does not have gnome-shell theme available as compilied resource.
 In such case see the wiki for more details [WIKI](https://github.com/juhaku/loginized/wiki/Help).

+__Note!__ In Ubuntu you should take a backup from /usr/share/gnome-shell/theme folder as it contains ubuntu specific gnome-shell.css file which is named as ubuntu.css.
+This is actually will override the gnome-shell theme if it is not changed.
+So if you wish to revert back to original ubuntu theme then you should backup this folder.
+As Default in Loginized points to gnome-shell default which is the blue theme.

 More features are planned in further releases.

 ## Installation